 And with that, we're done!
 The text I added may not win me any literary awards, but we've now seen how easy it is to use Photoshop's custom shapes as containers for text:

 And there we have it!
-That’s how to use custom shapes as text frames in Photoshop!
+That's how to use custom shapes as text frames in Photoshop!
 Check out our Photoshop Basics section for more great tutorials on working with shapes, plus layers, selections, type and other essential skills!
-Or, see below for more tutorials you may be interested in!